Huntington Beach Oil Spill: Section Of Pipeline Found Damaged, Moved More Than 100 Feet Along Ocean Floor

 As of Tuesday, 4,788 gallons of crude oil have been recovered and oiling was reported on an estimated 15.67 miles of shoreline.
 Six miles of shoreline have been clean, and clean-up efforts continue.
 Officials say 11,360 feet of containment boom have been deployed, and 328 personnel are on the scene.

-A total of eight oiled wildlife have been recovered.MORE NEWS: Woman Killed, Man Critically Hurt In Violent Hit-And-Run Wreck In North Hills
+A total of eight oiled wildlife have been recovered.MORE NEWS: All 150 Condos In Diamond Bar Village Red Tagged For Structural Damage

 The cause of the oil leak remains under investigation.